 How to Identify a Well-Made Denim Shirt

-Nearly every maker—good or bad—has produced some version of the denim shirt.
-Mass-produced denim shirts might look the part, but they go to pieces when you put them to the test.
+Nearly every maker—from the best to the worst—has produced some version of the denim shirt.
+Mass-produced denim shirts might look the part, but they quickly go to pieces when you put them to the test.
 If you’re ready to form a lasting bond with a well-made denim shirt, here’s what to look for.

 What It’s Made of

 If you’ve been wearing denim for a while, and particularly if you’ve developed a palate for the good stuff, you know what quality denim looks and feels like.
 You can probably spot the stuff from across the room.

 What we’re looking for is character.
 Rather than a bland sea of undifferentiated blue, we want to see some interplay between the dark indigo overtones and the lighter weft on the back face of the denim.
 The closer we get, the more we can see this dance taking place.